prakash-kavi/thoughtseeds_vipassana/README.md

 ### Key Features of Learning Mechanisms

-1. **Dynamic Weight Adaptation**
+1. **Dynamic Weight Adaptation**:
-   - **Primary Attractors**: Thoughtseeds most relevant to a meditative state are given higher initial weights.
+   **Primary Attractors**: Thoughtseeds most relevant to a meditative state are given higher initial weights.
-   - **Secondary Attractors**: Thoughtseeds indirectly related to a meditative state are assigned moderate weights.
+   **Secondary Attractors**: Thoughtseeds indirectly related to a meditative state are assigned moderate weights.
-   - **Stochastic Adjustments**: Random perturbations within defined ranges simulate individual variability and learning uncertainty.
+   **Stochastic Adjustments**: Random perturbations within defined ranges simulate individual variability and learning uncertainty.

    - The framework adapts the interaction weights between thoughtseeds and meditative states based on simulated experiences.
    - Weights are initialized and updated using a hybrid rule-based and stochastic approach, ensuring both structure and flexibility.